 How Companies Motivate Employees

 A healthy corporate culture can stimulate intrinsic motivation.
 “You have people who are able to do their work because they care about the work itself,” Nielsen said.
-“That intrinsic motivator is going to often be the difference between a company that’s really innovating and doing cool stuff and one that isn’t,” he said.
+“That intrinsic motivator is going to often be the difference between a company that’s really innovating and doing cool stuff and one that isn’t.”

 Whether intrinsic or extrinsic motivators are more effective depends on the individual employee.
 Bonuses can positively affect short-term productivity, while making sure someone’s work aligns with their interest can spark greater engagement and company loyalty, Moshavi said.
 What HR professionals refer to as “person-job fit,” meaning the alignment of one’s skills with the required tasks, can also strongly motivate or, in the case of a poor fit, demotivate, Moshavi said.